MrSaighnal/Screen-Resolution-Forcer/README.md

 An easy script for fixing resolution screen issues that you could find virtualizing Linux.

 ## Why to use Screen-Resolution-Forcer
-Are you using a Linux system into a Virtual Machine but you can't find the 1920x1080 resolution?
+Are you using a Linux system into a Virtual Machine with Guest Additions installe on, but you can't find the 1920x1080 resolution?
 Here there is a solution.

 ## Usage
 from your shell on your virtualized system